Home Tools Wrapping Best Heat Guns For Wrapping

 Built-in LCD or LED displays

-Not all heat guns have LCD or LED displays.
+Not all heat guns for car wrap have LCD or LED displays.
 Perhaps, you won’t need this feature since its presence will add to the price of the tool.

 If you are planning to use the heat gun for simple tasks and in-home use, you might be satisfied with the tool that is not equipped with a display.